 - For which there is a reasonable basis to believe that the information can be used to identify the individual.

-Public information is defined as information that is currently released or approved to be released to the public without restriction by the appropriate information owner or University administrator.
+Public information is defined as information that can be, or is currently, released to the public without restriction.

 Examples of public information are: